lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 As NFTs mostly have a creator, those creators should be able to improve the assets (link better 3D files, as 3D file standards improve), or change attributes.
 One could even think of a smart contract system that can increase attributes based on certain inputs automatically.

 An LSP4 Digital Asset is controlled by a single `owner`, expected to be a [ERC725](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md) smart contract.
-This owner is able to [`setData(...)`](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#setdata), and therefore change values of keys, and can potentially mint new items.
+This owner is able to [`setData(...)`](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#setdata), and therefore change values of data keys, and can potentially mint new items.

 ## Specification

-### ERC725Y Keys
+### ERC725Y Data Keys

 #### SupportedStandards:LSP4DigitalAsset